pradeepm-elearning/devops/terraform/Udemy/Terraform_for_the_Absolute_Beginners_with_Labs/S3-V08-HashiCorp_Configuraton_Language_(HCL)_Basics.md

 	key2 = value2
 }

-block - Infrastruction Platform and set of resources within that platform which we want to create.
+block - Infrastructure Platform and set of resources within that platform which we want to create.

 eg:
 resource "local_file" "pet"